Anders Aplin

-Anders Aplin, also known as just Anders, is a Singaporean professional footballer who plays primarily as a right-back for Singapore Premier League club Hougang United, whom he captains and the Singapore national team.
-He is known for his long-throw-ins and defensive attributes.
+Anders Aplin, better known as Anders, is a Singaporean former footballer who played as a centre-back.
+He was known for his long-throw-ins and defensive attributes.

-Mainly a right-back, he is also capable of playing as either a centre-back, central-midfielder, and occasionally as a striker.
+Mainly a centre-back, he is also capable of playing as either a right-back, central-midfielder, and occasionally as a striker.

 Club career

 Youth career

 Aplin was part of the Singapore Sports School's inaugural cohort of footballers and moved on to the National Football Academy under-18s.
 In 2009, he was part of the Victoria Junior College football team which won the National Schools A Division title.

 Singapore Cricket Club

 Although Aplin was part of the Singapore Sports School's inaugural cohort of footballers, playing alongside future Lions such as Safuwan Baharudin and Madhu Mohana, his decision to focus on his studies saw him fall through the cracks of Singapore's professional football circuit.
 As a result, Anders played for Singapore Cricket Club in the amateur National Football League.